 A compact fruit tree, the ideal size for backyard orchards; showy white flowers in spring followed by loads of bright red sour cherries in mid summer; needs full sun and well-drained soil, self-pollinating and hardy

-This tree will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
+This is a deciduous shrub with a distinctive and refined pyramidal form.
+Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
+This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.

-Mesabi Cherry is recommended for the following landscape applications;
+Aside from its primary use as an edible, Mesabi Cherry is sutiable for the following landscape applications;

 Mesabi Cherry will grow to be about 12 feet tall at maturity, with a spread of 10 feet.
 It has a low canopy with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 30 years.
 This is a self-pollinating variety, so it doesn't require a second plant nearby to set fruit.